madesk-it/vps-reboot-trigger/README.md

 # vps-reboot-trigger
-This is a tool to easy restart a VPS using a telegram bot command.
+Tool to easy restart a VPS using a telegram bot command.

 ### Start the listener with custom params
 ```